scriptnull/compilex/README.md

 <li><a href="http://www.hackerrank.com">HackerRank</a></li>
 <li><a href="http://www.codechef.com">CodeChef</a></li>
 </ul>
-Using compileX , you can built sites and services like the above said examples.
+Using compilex , you can built sites and services like the above said examples.

 Work Flow
 =========
 1)Get the program as input from the client as a request<br/>
-2)Use compileX modules to compile the program <br/>
+2)Use compilex modules to compile the program <br/>
 3)Get the output as String<br/>
 4)Respond the output to the client<br/>